tjheslin1/sunday-arcana-recruitment/doc.md

 |  8th  | 35 |
 |  9th  | 44 |
 | 10th  | 54 |

+<div style='margin-top:400px'></div>

+> #### Adventure Example: Amafrey's Epic
+> Amafrey and company are tasked with dealing with a group of Bandits
+> and retrieving what they stole.
+>
+> Finding the Bandits, in hiding, requires the Party explore the wilderness
+> the Bandits are believed to be held out in.
+>
+> Once found, Amafrey and company face tough negotations with the Bandits,
+> as the Player character they follow issued strict instructions not to fight the Bandits.
+>
+> <div style='margin-top:0px'></div>
+>
+> **Tip**: Since both success and failure provide experience,
+> if the Party failed to come to an agreement with the Bandits,
+> they are still eligible for a completed Social Interaction task
+> to reflect their efforts and attempt; failure is a good teacher.
+>
+> <div style='margin-top:0px'></div>
+>
+> With the adventure complete, the Party now have two adventuring tasks under the belt.
+> This would be enough to advance them to 2nd-level.

 <div style='overflow: hidden; position: absolute; bottom:10px; right:50px; width:250px'>
 <img